kooscode/srgh-matrix-trinity/README.md

 - Every post message to the XBOX's 8-Bit post bus, the value gets incremented by 1
 - The POST pad is only connected on a single bit of XBOX 8-Bit Post bus - Bit[1]
 - Connecting to Bit[1], means every SECOND post will toggle this pin HIGH/LOW
-- This means you can count posts by counting ever rising and falling edge of a single pin
+- This means you can count posts by counting every rising and falling edge of a single pin
-- Should be easy to count to posts to reach post 0xD8 and 0xDA
+- Should be easy to count posts to find post 0xD8 and 0xDA
 #### CLK (Matrix C >> XBOX Standby CLK)
+- I disabled the Matrix onboard oscillator by removing a zero ohm resistor.
-- The CLK runs at 48Mhz and is fed directly from the standby CLK on the XBOX 360
+- The CLK connects to the 48Mhz standby CLK on the XBOX 360
-- The CLK signal is left unmodified and simlpy clocks the CPLD, so it can be ignored.
+- The CLK signal is left unmodified, it clocks the CPLD and was ignored for my reversing purposes.
-- Note - Newer revisions of XBOX 360 has no access to CLK and glitch board has an oscillator
+- Note - Newer revisions of XBOX 360 has no access to CLK and you must use Matrix oscillator
 #### DEBUG (Matrix D >> South Bridge DEBUG)
-- This pad connects to a pin on the South Bridge caled "Debug"
+- This pad connects to a pin on the South Bridge called "Debug"
-- I was not sure exactly what this did in regards to this "Project Muffin" method?
+- I was not sure exactly what this did in regards to this "Project Muffin" method (yet)
 #### SDA & SCL ( XBOX I2C Bus SDA & SCL )
 - I wanted to also monitor the I2C traffic to see what devices are on the bus
 - The I2C was not connected to anything on the Matrix board at this time.